Colsai/scott_data606/README.md

 ## c.
 Text Cleaning/Tokenization
 After the work plan scraping was performed, a number of text cleaning steps were performed for preparing the corpuses for both EDA and usage within the LDA model.
 These steps utilized much of NLTK's in-built text cleaning functionalities, such as English stopwords.
 The process is as follows:
-1. We tokenize items using Regexptokenizer, which removed punctuation within summaries, so that these tokens would not affect the model.
+1. We tokenize items using Regexptokenizer, which removed punctuation within summaries, so that these tokens would not affect the model and be interpreted by the model as a token:
 ```
 regex_tokenizer = RegexpTokenizer(r'\w+')
 ```

-2. We remove stopwords from the work plan/report text data.
+2. We remove stopwords from the work plan/report text data, in order to exclude low/no-meaning words within our corpuses.
 This project used the base NLTK English stopwords list, but additionally included several other words ('on', 'or', etc., and domain-specific words, such as 'oig', 'hhs', as these words did not provide any helpful information for the scope of the topic modeling that followed.
 This was to retain only useful language for the model.

 ```
 tokenized_sums = [[i for i in regex_tokenizer.tokenize(sent) if i not in stopwords]